Cooking On The Ranch

 Slicing a Cooked bone-in prime rib roast on a cutting board.

-How to Cook A Standing Prime Rib Roast (with bones)
+How To Carve A Standing Rib Roast

 Bone In Prime Rib Roast Or Boneless?